LWebGH/kata-solutions/README.md

-# kata-solutions
+# Katas, books and algorithms repository

-My solutions for [Codewars](https://www.codewars.com) katas, [LeetCode](https://leetcode.com) problems, books tasks and algorithms realisation.
+**My solutions to katas, books tasks and implementation of algorithms**

 Some more katas: